-For copies of this publication, please call 651-296-6753.
-For more information about health care programs, visit the health and human services area of our web site, www.house.mn/hrd/issinfo/hlt\hum.htm.
+For more information about health care programs, visit the health and human services area of our web site, www.house.mn/hrd/issinfo/hlt_hum.htm.

-&lt;sup>7 Federal poverty guidelines are updated every year, usually in February.
+9 Federal poverty guidelines are updated every year, usually in February.
 New DHS income standards based on updated guidelines are effective July 1 of each year.